 Elevations vary from about 1,290 feet at the normal pool level of Lake Roosevelt (Reservoir) to 7,309 feet on Gypsy Peak in the north Selkirk Range.
-Coniferous forest is extensive within District 1, covering about two thirds, or 68 percent, of the district's landscape.
+Coniferous forest is extensive within District 1, covering about two thirds, or 68%, of the district's landscape.
 Agricultural land, range land, and water features cover most of the balance.

-Over one third (37 percent) of the land mass in District 1 is public land.
-It is mostly national forest, but state Department of Natural Resources (DNR) and Washington Department of Fish and Wildlife (WDFW) lands are also present.
-Additional public lands include federal Bureau of Land Management (BLM), United States Fish and Wildlife Service (USFWS), and a few other government agencies.
+Over one third (37%) of the land mass in District 1 is public land.
+It is mostly national forest, but Department of Natural Resources (DNR) and Washington Department of Fish and Wildlife (WDFW) lands are also present.
+Additional public lands include Bureau of Land Management (BLM), United States Fish and Wildlife Service (USFWS), and a few other government agencies.
 Most of the public lands outside of Indian reservations are open to public hunting.
 There are large timber company lands open to public hunting, although not necessarily open to private motorized vehicles.
 Private lands are typically only open to hunting by first gaining written permission from the landowner or manager.

-District 1 is well-known for its white-tailed deer, moose, and turkey hunting opportunities.
-Quality hunting opportunities also exist for other game species, including mule deer, black bear, forest grouse, and cougar.
+District 1 is well-known for its white-tailed deer, moose, forest grouse, and turkey hunting opportunities.
+Quality hunting opportunities also exist for other game species, including mule deer, black bear, and cougar.

-Table 1 presents estimates of harvest and days per kill for most game species in District 1 during the 2019 general hunting season, and how those estimates compare to the 2018 season and the 5-year average.
-For more specific information on harvest trends or permit statistics, please refer to the appropriate section in this document.
+Table 1 presents estimates of harvest and days per kill for most game species in District 1 during the 2022 general hunting season, and how those estimates compare to the 2021 season and the five-year average.
+For more specific information on harvest trends or permit statistics, please refer to the appropriate section in this document or go to the harvest statistics section of the WDFW webpage.

 Table 1.
-Harvest and days per kill for most game species found in District 1 during the 2018 and 2019 hunting seasons.
-Also included are the 5-year average and a comparison of 2018 estimates and 2019 estimates and the 5-year average.
+Harvest for the most popular game species found in District 1 during the 2021 and 2022 general hunting seasons.
+Also included are the five-year average and a comparison of 2021 estimates and 2022 estimates and the five-year average.